 If you prefer the savory side of things, you’re in for a real treat.
 We’ve seen gingerbread houses that look like castles, cheese boards shaped like turkeys, and other whimsical foods that look almost too good to eat.
 But one food trend we did not see coming was the charcuterie chalet.

 Created with beams of pretzels, salami shingles, goat cheese snowmen, and more, people are taking the charcuterie chalet challenge and creating a treat that can rival the iconic gingerbread houses.
 Some use cream cheese to hold the crackers together while others go a sweet route and dabbled with caramel.

 Safely Preparing Charcuterie Chalets

-We spoke with six charcuterie chalet creators, and the one thing they have in common they had a great time constructing the chalets, and an even better time devouring them.
+We spoke with six charcuterie chalet creators for tips and inspiration for building these seasonal treats.
+The one thing they have in common?
+They had a great time constructing the chalets, and an even better time devouring them.

 01 of 06